-- In June 2017, due to continued losses and the Company's limited ability to obtain additional loans from the banks, the Company obtained a loan of NIS 5.0 million (approximately \$ 1.4 million) from Nistec.
+- In June 2017, due to continued losses and the Company's limited ability to obtain additional loans from the banks at that time, the Company obtained a loan of NIS 5.0 million (approximately \$ 1.4 million) from Nistec (the "First Loan").
 The terms of the loan were amended in April 2018, with retroactive effect as of June 2017.

-In July 2017, the Company received a line of credit dedicated to a specific project of up to NIS 4.5 million (approximately \$1.3 million) from Bank HaPoalim, guaranteed by Nistec Ltd., for a period of up to one year.
-In July 2018 Bank HaPoalim extended the dedicated line of credit.
-In January 2019 the Company reduced the line of credit to NIS 2.25 million (approximately \$620).
+In July 2017, the Company obtained a line of credit dedicated to a specific project of up to NIS 4.5 million (approximately \$1.3 million) from Bank HaPoalim, guaranteed by Nistec Ltd., for a period of up to one year.
+In July 2018 Bank HaPoalim extended the dedicated line of credit and in January 2019 the Company reduced the line of credit to NIS 2.25 million (approximately \$620).